Yarden-zamir/me/basic vegies and protean daily.md

+This is the framework for my usual meal at the end of the day.
 # Core
 - 400g to 1k (depending on their density) of veggies easily acquired as frozen bags you can get really cheaply
 - protean, either...